Forse/fagheldag-20211114-game-jam-sadconsole-sample/README.md

 The project is intended as a starter game template to be used at the `Forse Game Jam, November 2021`.

 # How to run the game

+1. Install a .NET >= 5.0 SDK for your preferred platform (Windows, Linux, Mac): https://dotnet.microsoft.com/download/dotnet/
+2. Fire up a shell in the GIT repository directory
-`dotnet run` to compile and run the game
+3. `cd src/GameJamSadConsoleSample && dotnet run` to compile and run the game

 # Controls
 Move around: `Arrow keys 🔼 🔽 ◀  ▶`